Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 76. What does apnea mean?

-It is a ventilatory pattern defined as the complete absence of spontaneous breathing.
+Apnea refers to the complete absence of spontaneous breathing.

 77. What is Biot’s breathing?